Readability Formulas

 A study conducted across 500 schools in 2018 found that students who regularly practiced with Cloze Tests improved their reading comprehension by an average of 15% compared to those who didn’t.

 Wilson L. Taylor, a pioneer in educational psychology, introduced The Cloze Test (formally known as “cloze procedure”) in 1953.
-Taylor’s intention was to use the technique as a measure of readability for English texts.
+Taylor intended to use the technique as a measure of readability for English texts.
 The basic idea was to delete certain words in a text (for instance, every fifth word) and have the reader fill in the blanks.

 To use the Cloze test to score material, follow these steps: